thotamohan/Activity-Recognition-System/README.md

 **- Target data:**
 Target data is provided as the containing folder name.

+For each activity, we have the following parameters:
+* Frequency (Hz): 20
+* Clock (millisecond): 250
+* Total duration (seconds): 120

 ## **Source:**
 Filippo Palumbo (a,b), Claudio Gallicchio (b), Rita Pucci (b) and Alessio Micheli (b) (a) Institute of Information Science and Technologies â€œAlessandro Faedoâ€, National Research Council, Pisa, Italy (b) Department of Computer Science, University of Pisa, Pisa, Italy

+## **Relevant Papers:**

+[1] F. Palumbo, C. Gallicchio, R. Pucci and A. Micheli, Human activity recognition using multisensor data fusion based on Reservoir Computing, Journal of Ambient Intelligence and Smart Environments, 2016, 8 (2), pp. 87-107.

+[2] F. Palumbo, P. Barsocchi, C. Gallicchio, S. Chessa and A. Micheli, Multisensor data fusion for activity recognition based on reservoir computing, in: Evaluating AAL Systems Through Competitive Benchmarking, Communications in Computer and Information Science, Vol. 386, Springer, Berlin, Heidelberg, 2013, pp. 24â€“35.